-India, Maldives sign currency swap agreement for $400 million and Rs 30 billion
+India extends ‘support’ of $400 million, Rs 3,000 crore currency swap to Maldives

 Maldives, which is heavily reliant on tourism, is burdened with an external debt estimated to be 110% of its gross domestic product while its foreign exchange reserves have dipped to $440 million.

-This is not enough to cover more than six weeks of imports by the island nation and sparked fears that Male could default on a $25 million payment on its $500 million outstanding sukuk debt in October.
+This is not enough to cover more than six weeks of imports by the island nation and sparked fears that Malé could default on a $25 million payment on its $500 million outstanding sukuk debt in October.

 Sukuk are Sharia-compliant financial bonds that are meant to serve as an alternative to conventional bonds, which are not considered permissible by Islamic law.
 The Maldives issued a $500 million sukuk in April 2021 that will mature in 2026.